umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 ## Approach

 There are different ways of approaching this task.
-The best approach will be determined by the size of your site, and your preference for implementing functionality in Umbraco.
+The best approach will be determined by the size of your site and your preference for implementing functionality in Umbraco.

 In this tutorial, we are going to write the code directly in a Template using Razor and `IPublishedContent`.
 You may want to take a different approach, like using route hijacking to write the code in an MVC controller.

 Throughout this tutorial, we will:

 * Create a new Document Type called 'XmlSiteMap' that is to be used for the sitemap content page,
-* Create a Document Type composition, containing a consistent set of sitemap-related properties and
+* Create a Document Type composition, containing a consistent set of sitemap-related properties, and
 * Build a Razor template view to generate the sitemap entries based on different criteria and filters.

 ## 1. Create an XmlSiteMap Document Type